B&R Automation Runtime Vulnerabilities in System Diagnostic Manager (SDM)

 Do now

-HARDENINGRestrict network access to SDM ports (typically 80/443) to authorized engineering workstations using firewall rules or network segmentation
+HARDENINGRestrict network access to the System Diagnostic Manager port to trusted engineering workstations and maintenance networks only using firewall rules

 Schedule — requires maintenance window